-John Allen brought a few live publications from his old firm, and and an and a second second
+John Allen brought a few live publications from his old firm, and

-4 Goodrich, op. cit., Volume 2, p.
+Goodrich, op. cit., Volume 2, p.
 277.

 Allen and Ticknor gained a few periodical and book contracts from Carter and Hendee.
 With these the firm made its start.
 In July we find the partners continuing several periodical publications of their predecessors as well as starting a new periodical of their own.
 Among these were the two juvenile magazines, "The Juvenile Miscellany", a bimonthly edited by Mrs. Child and containing over one hundred pages of stories, essays and poems purportedly of interest to children; and "The Juvenile Rambler; or, Family and School Journal", a weekly four page folio initiated by John Allen in January 1832 and continuing until July 1833 when the publishers inserted the following notice: